cosmos/testnets/testnet-tuesdays/demoday18/README.md

 * Start time: `2025-07-15 13:30 UTC`
 * End time: `2025-07-15 14:30 UTC`

-> Note that the endpoint your node is querying must have the relevant data available: if you are querying blocks too far back in the past, they might be already pruned.
+> Note that the endpoint your node is querying must have the relevant data available: if you are querying blocks too far back in the past, they might have been pruned already.

 ## Module queries